yvo-niedrich/codecity-visualizer/src/model/README.md

 # A Model for Evolving Software Systems
 For the independent representation of the Attributes and Structure of the Software, the '_Model for Evolving Software Systems_' is used.
 It was introduced in "Consistent Software Cities" by Frank Steinbrückner in 2012.
-[Source][consitentCitiesPaper]
+[Source][ConsitentCitiesPaper]

 ## Short Explanation
 The Model consists of the 5-tuple _(G, T, R, fe, A)_.
  * G  = Directed Graph (representing the dependencies/relationship between classes)
- * T  = Hierarchy Tree (representing the containment hierarchy of Packages and Classes)
+ * T  = Hierarchy Tree (representing the containment hierarchy of packages and classes)
- * R  = Ordered List of available Software-Versions
+ * R  = Ordered List of available software versions
  * fe = A function, confirming the existence of a node in a version (or its absence)
  * A  = Property function (Maps the properties of a node to a version)

 # Representation in CCV
 Since this academic Model is still quite abstract, it needs to be augment for it's usage.
+For simple Example see the [DummyModel][ZooExample].

 ## Directed Graph (G)
 A List of the graphs edges (Software Dependencies).